Hendrik Lorentz: Career

-During the first twenty years in Leiden, Lorentz was primarily interested in the electromagnetic theory of electricity, magnetism, and light.
+During his first 20 years at Leiden, Lorentz was primarily interested in the electromagnetic theory of electricity, magnetism, and light.
 After that, he extended his research to a much wider area while still focusing on theoretical physics.
-Lorentz made significant contributions to fields ranging from hydrodynamics to general relativity.
+He made significant contributions to fields ranging from hydrodynamics to general relativity.
 His most important contributions were in the area of electromagnetism, the electron theory, and relativity.

-Lorentz theorized that atoms might consist of charged particles and suggested that the oscillations of these charged particles were the source of light.
-When a colleague and former student of Lorentz's, Pieter Zeeman, discovered the Zeeman effect in 1896, Lorentz supplied its theoretical interpretation.
-The experimental and theoretical work was honored with the Nobel prize in physics in 1902.
-Lorentz' name is now associated with the Lorentz–Lorenz equation, the Lorentz force, the Lorentzian distribution, the Lorentz oscillator model and the Lorentz transformation.
+In 1910, Lorentz decided to reorganize his career; his teaching and management duties at Leiden University were taking up too much of his time, leaving him little time for research.
+He initially asked Albert Einstein to succeed him as Professor of Theoretical Physics at Leiden.
+However, Einstein did not accept, because he had just taken up a position at ETH Zurich and the prospect of having to fill Lorentz's shoes made him shiver.
+He ultimately chose Paul Ehrenfest as his successor.

+In 1912, Lorentz resigned from his chair at Leiden University to become Curator of the Physical Cabinet at Teylers Museum in Haarlem.
+He continued to teach at Leiden as Extraordinary Professor, delivering his famous "Monday morning lectures" on new developments in theoretical physics.